 - Season: May-October

 If you arrive by MTB, you can also ride up to the mountain hut, but leaving the lakes, you won't take the forest path on the left but the wider, gravel road on the right.

 It will be approximately 4.5 km long in one direction.
 Along the way, it’s worth keeping in mind that hikers also use this road.

 Opening hours and prices

 The lakes are free to visit out of season.
-In the summer season, however, you have to pay an entrance fee - which is also the parking fee.
+In the summer season, you have to pay a combined ticket for the entrance and the parking fee.